Burgi0101/WebdriverIO-Test/README.md

+# Setup guide to run the tests

 To sucessfully run the tests you need to do the following steps:

-1.) npm install\n\r
+* npm install
-2.) npm selenium
+* npm selenium
-3.) npm selenium-start
+* npm selenium-start
-4.) take the wdio.conf.js file and put it to node-modules/.bin 5.) go to node-modules/.bin via the command prompt and write wdio wdio.conf
+* take the wdio.conf.js file and put it to node-modules/.bin
+* go to node-modules/.bin via the command prompt and write wdio wdio.conf